RenqinCai/MPDRLI/README.md

 # MPDRLI
-This is the implementation of Poisoning Attack in the paper "Malicious Attacks against Deep Reinforcement LearningInterpretations"
+This is the implementation of Poisoning Attack in the paper "Malicious Attacks against Deep Reinforcement Learning Interpretations"